eprbell/dali-rp2/README.dev.md

 * `src/dali/plugin/input/csv/`;
 * `src/dali/plugin/input/rest/`.

-If a field is unknown fill it with `Keywords.UNKNOWN`, unless it's an optional field (check its type hints in the Python code), in which case it can be left blank.
+If a field is unknown the plugin can fill it with `Keywords.UNKNOWN`, unless it's an optional field (check its type hints in the Python code), in which case it can be `None`.

 For an example of CSV-based data loader look at the [Trezor](src/dali/plugin/input/csv/trezor.py) plugin, for an example of REST-based data loader look at the [Coinbase](src/dali/plugin/input/rest/coinbase.py) plugin.